AJONPLLC/ajonp-content/lessons/21-nextjs-materialui-firebase-setup.md

 ```

 # Tracking changes
-Now that we have a solid start to our project lets add tracking from here on out.
+Now that we have a solid start to our project lets add tracking from here on out, we will be using [git](https://git-scm.com/)

 First lets add an ignore file so we don't pickup our unintended files that we don't want to track.
 - `node_modules` this is the folder where our dependencies are held.